novacain1/carslab-public/rhocp-clusters/volt.cars.lab/README.md

 oc kustomize $TELCO_MGMT_PATH
 ```

-- Sample run, be sure you are referencing the appropriate kubeconfig for the Management cluster here, which in our case is volt.cars.lab!
+Below is a sample run, be sure you are referencing the appropriate kubeconfig for the Management cluster here, which in our case is volt.cars.lab!

 ```bash
 $ oc whoami --show-server